2008 Arizona Wildcats football team: vs No. 25 California

+vs No. 4 USC

-Washington State
+at Washington State

 Washington State scored first – taking its first lead of the season in a Pac-10 game – when Dwight Tardy took a pitch from QB Kevin Lopina and ran 18 yards with 10:10 left in the first.
 Arizona replied with a 12-play drive and WR Mike Thomas ran 5 yards for a touchdown to tie the game.
 Arizona TE Rob Gronkowski caught a short pass from QB Willie Tuitama and ran 43 yards for a touchdown to put Arizona up 14–7 at the end of the first quarter.
 After getting the ball on their own 46 to start the next drive, WSU's Logwone Mitz tore off runs of 8 and 42 yards to take the ball to Arizona's 4.
 Lopina ran it in to tie the score at 14.
 Arizona replied with an 81-yard drive with RB Keola Antolin running 5 yards up the middle for a 21–14 lead with 10:20 left in the half.
 The WSU offense stalled the rest of the half.
 Meanwhile, Tuitama ran in from the 4 on a broken play for a 28–14 Arizona advantage.
 Arizona's Devin Ross intercepted Lopina on the next series, and RB Nic Grigsby ran it three times, the last for a 6-yard touchdown and a 35–14 halftime lead.
 Wildcat RB Xavier Smith scored on a 6-yard run on the opening drive of the second half for a 42–14 lead.
 Mitz scored from 3 yards out on the next series to bring WSU to within 42–21.
 Arizona would go on to beat Washington State by a final score of 59–28 for win number 6, making the Wildcats eligible for their first bowl game since 1998.

-Oregon
+at Oregon

 The Oregon Ducks started hot against the Arizona Wildcats in Eugene, with Jeremiah Masoli getting a career-high in rushing touchdowns (3) and broke the record for an Oregon quarterback in this category in a single Ducks game.
 He also had two passing touchdowns, all five in the first half.
 Oregon led at the half, 45–17, but Arizona started the second half hot.
 The Wildcats managed to hold the Ducks to merely ten points in the second half, while they had a 21-point fourth quarter to pull within three.
 However, a 40-yard touchdown hit from Masoli to LeGarrette Blounte sealed the Ducks win, 55–45, to avenge a loss to the Wildcats from last year.
 This game was the first in which the Ducks wore their new "blackout" jerseys and black helmets, to fit with the Autzen Stadium "blackout" theme for the game.